rocky-jaiswal/my_blogs/source/2019-05-11-typesafe_graphql.html.markdown

       }
     `;

 Instead we want to use the type capabilities already available in TypeScript.
-Plus we also want to use [hapi](https://hapijs.com/) as our main server framework.
+As usual we also want to use [hapi](https://hapijs.com/) as our main server framework with the endpoints secured by JWT.
 I am going to keep it simple and just say that typed GraphQL is available on TypeScript through the aptly named [type-graphql](https://typegraphql.ml/) package.
-With TypeScript setup our hapi "server.ts" combined with [apollo-graphql](https://www.apollographql.com/docs/apollo-server/) looks like -
+With TypeScript setup our hapi "server.ts" combined with JWT auth & [apollo-graphql](https://www.apollographql.com/docs/apollo-server/) looks like -

     const init = async () => {